What is NUBSLI?

 b) Professional Membership

-There are two professional membership organisations; Association of Sign Language Interpreters (ASLI) and Visual Language Professionals (VLP) and Scottish Collaborative of Sign Language Interpreters (SCOSLI)
+There are three professional membership organisations; Association of Sign Language Interpreters (ASLI), Visual Language Professionals (VLP) and Scottish Collaborative of Sign Language Interpreters (SCOSLI)

 ASLI aims “to encourage good practice in sign language interpreting and to support our fellow professionals”.
 ASLI provides various training opportunities nationally at reduced rates for members, holds regional meetings, and has links to various resources including best practice recommendations.
 Current membership fees per annum are, £180 as an Associate member, and £204 as a Full member, both include annual PII cover.
 It is also possible to join as a Student member for £48 a year.
 Find out more

 VLP’s aim is “to support each other on a local and national basis, to promote and maintain high standards of sign language interpreting and encourage good practice throughout the profession”.
-VLP accepts full and student members who are registered and regulated by NRCPD, RBSLI or SASLI.
-Annual membership is from £47 ( PII cover optional extra).
+VLP accepts full and student members who are registered and regulated by NRCPD, RBSLI or SRLPDC.
+Annual membership is from £58 ( PII cover optional extra).
 Find out more

 Both membership organisations hold conferences which interpreters can attend at a cost (discounts for members), the conference will usually provide you with around 12 hours of structured CPD – see section 4

 Both have email forums which can be accessed for information and support.

 Formerly part of SASLI, SCOSLI is now the membership association for interpreters in Scotland.

 The National Union of British Sign Language Interpreters (NUBSLI), is part of Unite the Union.
 It is the fastest growing union of a single profession and the first national union of sign language interpreters in the world.